Monitoring Salesforce API Calls, Storage Usage, Outgoing Emails, and Other Resources and Limits

 5. As a last resort — evaluate purchasing additional storage from Salesforce.

-Outgoing emails
+Outgoing Emails

 There are three types of email limits in Salesforce, per each origination type (described here).
 Unfortunately, the usage can be only retrieved via the limits API.
 For example, for emails sent from APEX code as notifications (‘SingleEmail‘), the limits API returns: